individual-it/bandwidthd-pSQL-frontend/README.md

 ### Bandwidthd Setup:
 1. Add the following lines to your bandwidthd.conf file:

-2.   # Standard postgres connect string, just like php, see postgres docs for
+        # Standard postgres connect string, just like php, see postgres docs for details
-     # details
-     pgsql_connect_string "user = someuser dbname = mydb host = databaseserver.com"
+        pgsql_connect_string "user = someuser dbname = mydb password = secret host = databaseserver.com"
-     # Arbitrary sensor name, I recommend the sensors fully qualified domain
+        # Arbitrary sensor name, I recommend the sensors fully qualified domain name
-     # name
         sensor_id "sensor1.mycompany.com"
         # Tells Bandwidthd to keep no data and preform no graphing locally
         graph false
         # If this is set to true Bandwidthd will try to recover the daily log
         # into the database.
 If you set this true on purpose only do it once.
         # Bandwidthd does not track the fact that it has already transferred
         # certain records into the database.
         recover_cdf false
-2.
-2. qeqwe
-3.

-2.
-2. #
-3. Simply start bandwidthd, and after a few minutes data should start appearing in your database.
+2. Simply start bandwidthd, and after a few minutes data should start appearing in your database.
 If not, check syslog for error messages.

-dasdasdasdasd
-asdasdasdas

 ### Web Server Setup: